 - No first-degree relative who has been diagnosed with the disease

-- No personal history of pre-cancerous colorectal polyps requiring surveillance or inflammatory bowel disease (i.e. Crohn’s disease or ulcerative colitis)
+- No personal history of pre-cancerous colorectal polyps requiring surveillance or inflammatory bowel disease (i.e., Crohn’s disease involving the colon, or ulcerative colitis)

 - Due for colorectal cancer screening:

-- No fecal occult blood test in the past 2 years, flexible sigmoidoscopy in the past 10 years or colonoscopy in the past 10 years
+- No guaiac fecal occult blood test (gFOBT)* or fecal immunochemical test (FIT) in the past 2 years, flexible sigmoidoscopy in the past 10 years or colonoscopy in the past 10 years

 How to Refer Patients

-In regions with a registered nurse flexible sigmoidoscopy (RNFS) site, primary care providers have the option of referring eligible people for colorectal cancer screening with this method.
+Primary care providers have the option of referring eligible people to get screened for colorectal cancer with flexible sigmoidoscopy.

 If no RNFS site is available in a region, primary care providers can: